projectara/greybus-spec/source/special.rst

 purpose in a Greybus system.

 The first is the Control Protocol.
 Every Interface shall provide a CPort that uses the Control Protocol.
-It's used by the SVC to do initial probes of Interfaces at system power on.
-It is also used by the AP Module to notify Interfaces when connections are available for them to use.
+It is used by the AP Module to notify Interfaces when connections are available for them to use.

 The second is the SVC Protocol, which is used only between the SVC and AP Module.
 The SVC provides low-level control of the |unipro|